 A believer in the necessity of entrepreneurship as a means for supporting a strong economy, Mr. Vélez-Hagan has volunteered to teach entrepreneurship and economics with Junior Achievement, has been requested as a guest lecturer at several universities in the U.S. and Puerto Rico, and serves on several national organizational and advocacy boards such as the National Military Family Association’s Technology Advisory Board and the Minority Media and Telecom Council‘s Telecommunications and Internet Policy Task Force to promote this mission.

-Mr. Vélez-Hagan also serves as a Reservist in the U.S. Air Force and is a veteran of Operation Enduring Freedom in Afghanistan.
+Mr. Vélez-Hagan is also a combat veteran of Operation Enduring Freedom in Afghanistan.

 Louis Pagan (in memoriam)